pnmocap/mocap_ros_cpp/readme.md

 ## Configure the Motion Capture Software: Axis Studio

 The latest generation of motion capture software supports the Perception Neuron Studio and Perception Neuron3 (Pro) motion capture products.
-Click the "[Download](https://shopcdn.noitom.com.cn/software/9d68e93a50424cac8fbc6d6c9e5bd3da/Axis_Studio_nacs_x64_2_12_13808_2521_20241209183103543.zip)" button below to obtain the software installation package.
+Please refer to the official website of Noitom Company for more information.

 ### Start *Axis Studio* and Open a Motion Data File